deepkakadiya7/TheWarehouse-Autobots-Dilemma/README.md

 📊 Performance Metrics

-Total Time: Cumulative time taken for all autobots to reach their destinations.
+Total Time: The cumulative time taken for all autobots to reach their destinations, including time spent on Wait commands.

-Total Commands: Number of movement commands issued, including Wait commands.
+Total Commands: The number of movement commands issued, including Wait commands.

 🤖 Collision Avoidance Logic

 If two bots are about to occupy the same cell, one will Wait until the path is clear.

-Paths adjust dynamically based on obstacles and the positions of other bots.
+Paths are dynamically adjusted based on obstacles and the positions of other bots.

 🕰️ Wait Command Management

-Bots issue Wait commands to prevent collisions in tight spaces.
+Autobots issue Wait commands to prevent collisions in tight spaces.

-The command is managed intelligently for smooth navigation.
+The Wait command is intelligently managed to ensure smooth navigation.

 ✅ Testing

-Unit Tests: Verify functionalities like movement commands and collision detection.
+Unit Tests: Verify functionalities such as movement commands and collision detection.

 Integration Tests: Ensure multiple bots navigate correctly under different scenarios.

 🤝 Contributing

-Fork the repository
+Fork the repository.

-Create a new branch (git checkout -b feature-branch)
+Create a new branch:

+git checkout -b feature-branch

+Commit your changes:

-Commit your changes (git commit -m 'Add new feature')
+git commit -m 'Add new feature'

-Push to the branch (git push origin feature-branch)
+Push to the branch:

+git push origin feature-branch

-Open a Pull Request
+Open a Pull Request.

 📧 Contact